svilenkomitov/Food-Calculator/README.md

 # Food-Calculator
 Food calculator is web application that generates a nutrition report providing information about calories, proteins, carbohydrates and more nutritions for a particular recipe.
 This data is based on the user input for the ingredients used.
+The report is stored in the database and can later on be viewed by other people.

 For more information about the idea behind the project you can check our blog: [link of the blog](https://www.google.bg/)
 #What we use